 A software-defined shift

 “In a way, the campus LAN is the laggard here,” he says.
-“Datacentres have long been transformed by virtualisation, while WANs and the public cloud are also virtualised, but the software-defined campus LAN is only now moving centre stage.
+“Datacentres have long been transformed by virtualisation, while WANs [wide-area networks] and the public cloud are also virtualised, but the software-defined campus LAN is only now moving centre stage.

 In other words, Bushong and others reckon it’s the wider forces driving the shift to a cloud-managed enterprise that are taking campus LANs down the same virtualised and cloud-controlled route.